 We hope this information is helpful and informative and will familiarize you with the services and procedures of Exceptional Student Education (ESE) in the Collier County Public Schools.
-Collier County has 5,980 students with disabilities.
+Collier County has more than 5,900 students with disabilities.
 If you do not find the information that you are looking for, please contact us at 239-377-0108.

 To provide services that meet the unique cognitive, social, and emotional needs of students with disabilities, preparing them to succeed in a global society.

 To provide a collaborative, child centered team consisting of Collier County Public School staff members, families, agencies, and